The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Before you launch your advocacy program, it’s well worth taking the time to understand who your audiences are and the content they might want to consume.

-Next, finalise the sources of your content.
-Will you invest in a bespoke employee advocacy tool or will you use an external platform?
-You can find a list of Employee Advocacy Platforms and their benefits here.
-Having a tool basically means it is easier for employees to find and share pre-approved content and, as an employer, you get to maintain control over the content and see the resulting analytics.
+Having a tool makes it easier for employees to find and share pre-approved content.
+And, as an employer, you get to maintain control over the content and see the results.

-Take the time to ensure your people are aware of social media basics, how to use the tool and the sharing etiquette you wish to create (e.g. customising posts, sending the right quantity of posts based on the network being used, understanding the right type of content for each channel etc).
+Take the time to ensure your people are aware of social media basics, how to use the tool, and the sharing etiquette you wish to create (e.g. customising posts, sending the right quantity of posts based on the network being used, understanding the right type of content for each channel, etc).

 Next, create a training framework that best matches the employees’ social media maturity level.
-Target their training to the right level of understanding and use a format most suitable for them, be that workshops, webinars or eLearning modules.
+Target their training to the right level of understanding and use a format most suitable for them, be that workshops, webinars, or eLearning modules.
 Include training as part of your new starter on-boarding process.

 So, you’ve identified your objectives, your launch is complete and your program is finally underway.
 How’s it going?